sst/guide/index.md

     <h2>Build <span>full-stack</span> apps</h2>
     <br />
     <p>
-      Quick start examples to help you build the type of Serverless Stack app you want.
+      Quick start examples to help you build the type of SST app you want.
       <a class="more" href="{% link _examples/index.md %}">
         View all the examples <i class="fa fa-angle-right" aria-hidden="true"></i>
       </a>